 The E-302 development well on the Elizavetovskoye field in Ukraine flowed at a rate of 6.2 MMcf/D of gas and 14B/D of condensate through a 44/64-in. choke.
 The well has now been placed on production.
 JKX Oil & Gas is the operator.

 Drilling began on the 16/2-19 appraisal well in Statoil-operated PL265 on the Johan Sverdrup discovery, located in the North Sea sector of the Norwegian continental shelf.
 Statoil (40%) is the operator of PL265, with partners Petoro (30%), Det norske oljeselskap (20%), and Lundin (10%).

 Wildcat well 34/8/17-S, on the northeast flank of the Visund field in the northern part of the North Sea, encountered an approximately 31-m gross gas column in the Tarbert, Ness, and Etive formations in the Middle Jurassic.
 Statoil (53.20%) is the operator of PL120, with partners Petoro (30%), ConocoPhillips (9.10%), and Total (7.70%).

-- The SAGW-6 appraisal well discovered more oil in the Sagiz West field onshore Kazakhstan.
-The well was drilled to total depth of 1454 m and encountered 98 ft of net oil pay.
-Max Petroleum is the operator with a 100% interest.
+The SAGW-13 appraisal well in the Sagiz West field onshore Kazakhstan, drilled to a depth of 1577 m, encountered 6 m of net oil pay over a 16-m gross interval in the Triassic formation.
+Max Petroleum (100%) is the operator.